Endo offers about $11 bln for Salix, trumping Valeant

 Endo, which makes drugs that focus on pain management, had expressed interest in buying Salix on several occasions, but had been rebuffed, sources told Reuters in February.

 Endo is working with its advisers to arrange financing for the deal.
-The company is offering 1.4607 Endo shares and $45 in cash for each share of Salix.
+The company will offer 1.4607 Endo shares and $45 in cash for each share of Salix.

 Endo had total debt of about $4.36 billion and cash and equivalents of $408.8 million as of Dec.
 31, according to regulatory filings.